soniloi/impostor/README.md

 the dog was eating sausages by the dozen
 ```

-The following are the possible outputs:
+The following are the possible outputs, where the lookback tuple length is 2:
 ```
 she sells sea-shells by the sea-shore she sells sea-shells by the dozen the dog was eating sausages by the dozen the dog was eating sausages by the sea-shore
 ```
 # Dependencies

 * Python: tested with version 2.7.9, other versions of Python 2.x may also work